fairnessforensics/wiggum/docs/source/app_user_manual.rst

 Spearman Correlation
 *********************
 Spearman Correlation measures the strength and direction of monotonic relation between two ranked variables.
-Like the Pearson co-efficient the Spearman co-efficient ranges between -1.0 an d +1.0.
+Like the Pearson co-efficient the Spearman co-efficient ranges between -1.0 and +1.0.
 The correlation is used to determine how positivley or negatively the association between the two ranked variables are.

 Rank Trend
 ***********